Suzanne Goldish

 Suzanne Goldish, sometimes credited as Suzy Goldish, is an American ADR voice director, audio engineer, photographer and voice actress.

 Career

 Goldish worked on the properties of 4Kids Entertainment; she was the ADR engineer for the Pokémon TV series.
-Goldish is also known as the voice of Jasmine from the popular Yugioh GX series.
+Goldish is also known as the voice of Jasmine from the popular Yu-Gi-Oh!
+GX series.

 Goldish has gained extensive experience and honed her kids' entertainment chops through years in Sesame Workshop's Interactive Technologies group, as well as the Educate Products/Hooked on Phonics Product Development group in New York City.
 She is also an accomplished photographer; she holds a master's degree in photography at the NYU.
 Additionally, Suzanne also teaches photography classes in the Los Angeles area.

 She currently resides in Los Angeles, California and works for Studiopolis.
 Goldish has directed the Viz Sailor Moon dub, Tiger and Bunny The Movie: The Rising, and the K: Missing Kings movie.